smonroe6/Python-JavaScript-Full-Stack/README.md

-Based on tutorial by TechWithTim on YouTube
+Based on TechWithTim on Youtube
+Run backend by cd in backend and python3 main.py
+Run frontend by cd into frontend and npm run dev